Training LLMs on HPC Systems: Best Practices from the OpenGPT-X Project: Hardware Overview

 \subsection{Other Platforms}

-Extensive testing and benchmarking (find details in Section \ref{Sec:Benchmark}) were performed on several other systems in order to observe the market and evaluate promising new technologies.
+Extensive testing and benchmarking (find details in \autoref{Sec:Benchmark}) were performed on several other systems in order to observe the market and evaluate promising new technologies.
 The JURECA Evaluation Platform~\footnote{\url{https://apps.fz-juelich.de/jsc/hps/jureca/evaluation-platform-overview.html}} was essential in this endeavor.
 This platform is an extension of the JURECA Cluster~\cite{Thornig2021jureca}, incorporating individual nodes containing accelerators from various vendors.
-For example, the first device of the new NVIDIA H100 GPU generation was installed here for early testing, before it found its way into newer HPC systems (see below).
-Specificalyl, the following systems were used. \begin{itemize} \item \textbf{NVIDIA H100}: One node, equipped with four H100 GPUs (PCIe), containing 80 GB of memory each. \item \textbf{NVIDIAN GH200}: Two nodes, containing one NVIDIA Grace Hopper Superchip, with 480GB CPU memory, and 96GB of GPU memory. \item \textbf{AMD MI200}: One node, equipped with four MI250 GPUs, containing 128 GB of memory each \item \textbf{Graphcore IPU-POD4}: Equipped with four GC200 IPUs. \end{itemize} The Graphcore node is the most unconventional one, as it does not use a typical GPU architecture, but represents a dataflow approach.
-The cores are equipped with local memory and are specialized to run graph-based computations, such as neural network training, efficietly, employing a powerful on-chip network.
+For example, the first device of the new NVIDIA H100 GPU generation was installed here for early testing, before it found its way into newer HPC systems.
+Specifically, the following systems were used. \begin{description} \item [NVIDIA H100] One node, equipped with four H100 GPUs (PCIe), containing 80 GB of memory each. \item [NVIDIA GH200] Two nodes, containing one NVIDIA Grace Hopper Superchip, with 480GB CPU memory, and 96GB of GPU memory. \item [AMD MI200] One node, equipped with four MI250 GPUs, containing 128 GB of memory each \item [Graphcore IPU-POD4] Equipped with four GC200 IPUs. \end{description} The Graphcore node is the most unconventional one, as it does not use a typical GPU architecture, but represents a dataflow approach.
+The cores are equipped with local memory and are specialized to run graph-based computations, such as neural network training, efficiently, employing a powerful on-chip network.
 It represents a new class of promising AI accelerators, put forward by companies such as Cerebras, Groq, SambaNova and Tenstorrent.

-The GH200 superchip distinguishes itself from a regular CPU with an attached H100 GPU, because here, CPU and GPU are tighly integrated with a high-speed coherent interface, allowing for a CPU+GPU coherent memory model.
+The GH200 superchip distinguishes itself from a regular CPU with an attached H100 GPU, because here, CPU and GPU are tightly integrated.
+A high-speed interface allows for a coherent memory model.

 As the OpenGPT-X project progressed, at JSC the new JEDI development system\footnote{\url{https://www.fz-juelich.de/en/ias/jsc/systems/supercomputers/jedi}} was deployed in 2024.
 JEDI represents a first module of the exascale supercomputer JUPITER, to be deployed in 2025.
 Each of the 48 compute nodes contains 4 NVIDIA GH200 Grace-Hopper superchips with 120GB CPU memory and 96GB GPU memory each.